amverse/argoparser/README.md

 - `positional`-tagged fields may be of any supported "scalar" type (string, int);
 - Positional arguments are stored to the `positional`-tagged fields in the same order as they are listed in the struct;
-- Positional arguments are always required;
+- Positional arguments may be also required or not depending of corresponging tag;
 - "Default" field for storing unspecified positional arguments is always `[]string` with `positional` tag;
-- The field can't be positional and hyphen-named at the same time.
+- The field can't be positional and hyphen-named at the same time;
+- Marking positional argument as required in fact makes every previous positional argument required too.

 ### Parsing examples